szabgab/dancer-spa-book-source/manuscript/css.md

 This is much better as now we can have all the CSS rules in one place, but then we need a way to tell the browser which rule applies to which HTML element.
 We'll look at these CSS selectors in a second.
 For now just observe that we achieved the same result as earlier with an embedded style-sheet.

-This is more generice than the previous option, but if we have multiple pages we'll have to embed the style-sheet in every page.
+This is more generic than the previous option, but if we have multiple pages we'll have to embed the style-sheet in every page.

 <<[code/css/b.html](code/css/b.html)